 Sunday, July 9, 2023

-In 69 The Unforeseen, we once again encounter a cartouche divided into three distinct sections.
-The upper contains a geometric figure, a circular hieroglyph, and the Hebrew letter zayin, while the lower section shows a scorpion encased in a vibrant amber stone.
-The title line includes the symbol for Venus, the Roman letter M, and the number Six, alluding to the concept of harmony.
+In card 69, The Unforeseen, we encounter complex and layered imagery.
+The upper section features a branch-like letter composed of two lines and two circles, a circular hieroglyph, and the Hebrew letter Zayin (ז).
+The lower section shows a scorpion encased in amber.
+The title line includes the symbol for Venus, the Roman letter M, and the number six, which alludes to the concept of harmony.

-Kaplan provides the following upright meanings for card 69 The Unforeseen: distraction, lack of perception, unexpected events, sudden illness, attacks from unforeseen sources, hidden dangers, and a refusal to confront unpleasant realities.
-For the reversed card, Kaplan assigns other meanings: wariness, insight, vigilance, spying, alertness, and prevention.
+Kaplan assigns the following meanings to The Unforeseen: distraction, lack of perception, unexpected events, sudden illness, attacks from unforeseen sources, hidden dangers, and a refusal to confront unpleasant realities.
+Reversed meanings include wariness, insight, vigilance, spying, alertness, and prevention.

-The card may also imply that our perception may sometimes be incorrect or misguided, and what initially appears as misfortune can turn out to be a blessing.
-Change is constant, and the Hebrew letter, zayin (show in the top third of the card), originally associated with the Egyptian hieroglyph for "manacles," later represented a "sword."
+The card also suggests that our perceptions can be misguided, and what appears as misfortune may turn into a blessing.
+The Hebrew letter, Zayin, originally associated with the Egyptian hieroglyph for "manacles," later came to mean "sword."
 Who could have foreseen an instrument of bondage becoming a weapon?

 No comments: